 Your I-20/DS-2019 is an important document that needs to be kept up-to-date.

-You should keep your passport valid while you are studying in the U.S. Make sure you know the expiration date and begin the renewal process before it expires.
+You should keep your passport valid while you are studying in the U.S. Make sure you know the expiration date and begin the renewal process at least 6 months before it expires.

 Contact the embassy or consulate of your home country in the U.S. for information on passport renewal processes.

-You will need a valid travel signature on your I-20/DS-2019 from an ISSS advisor in order to re-enter the U.S. ISSS will also look over your immigration documents and check that your SEVIS record is in "Active" status.
+You will need a valid travel signature on your I-20/DS-2019 from an ISSS advisor in order to re-enter the U.S. When you request a travel signature, ISSS will also look over your immigration documents and check that your SEVIS record is in "Active" status.